DanielDarwich/APITazuz/source/index.html.md

 # Introduction

-Welcome to the Maccabiah API!
+Welcome to the Tazuz API!
 You can use our API to access all endpoints, which can get information on sports, standings, transportation, and more in our database.

 We have language bindings in C# and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication

-Maccabiah uses API keys to allow access to the API.
-You can register a new Maccabiah API key at our [developer portal](http://macabiadas.mx).
+Tazuz uses API keys to allow access to the API.
+You can register a new Maccabiah API key at our [developer portal](http://tazuz.org).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Tazuz expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: APIKEY`